estatistics/tiktok_username_extractor_from_downloaded_videos/README.md

 2nd command: `for file in *.jpg; do convert "$file" -resize 200% -sharpen 0x10 -quality 100  "/mnt/sdd1/tiktok_videos/""$(basename "$file")" ; done;`

 STEP 3 - Running the scipt\
-After changing the `path` variables and change whatever othervarible you would like\
+After changing the `path` variables and change whatever other\ varibles you would like to change,\
 run the python code.

 STEP 4